Ways to get connected

 More than just being a place to get work done, the Neighborhood is about the people you can meet and the friends you can make when you show up to the same place together week after week, with the intention of getting to know others.
 We’re open from 1-5pm most Mondays and Fridays, and we’d love for you to come by!

-(INDOOR EDITION): Now on the fourth Friday night of every month we bring together a supportive community of those who love music, the spoken word, clean(!) comedy, and creative arts.
+(INDOOR EDITION): After hibernating for the winter, our Open Mic (indoor edition) is back to bring together a supportive community of those who love music, the spoken word, clean(!) comedy, and creative arts.

 This is a time when imperfect people can come together and encourage one another to step out and share something new, to be vulnerable enough to be ourselves, to take a risk, and discover we are appreciated just as we are.
 Whether you have something you want to share or if you want to cheer on others who do, we want you here!